-The Company includes equity (comprising of issued common shares), reserves and deficit, in its definition of capital.
+The Company includes share capital (comprising of issued common shares), equity reserves and deficit, in its definition of capital.

 The Company's objectives when managing capital is to maintain its ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders.